Power diagrams and Morse Theory: Introduction

+We first describe in section \ref{sec-2d} a simple case : points in the plane with Euclidean distance.
+We use elementary methods (as in \cite{VoronoiDist}) to study the geometry and topology in order to give a good an elementary view on what is going on.
+The treatment in later sections is more abstract and has greater generality (power distance and any dimension).

+In section \ref{sec-power} we give the definition of power distance and review properties of the power diagram.
+This is a tesselation of $\RR^n$ by means of the power distance, which an additively weighted distance function to a point set.
+A precise definition is given in section \ref{sec-power}.

-Power diagrams were introduced by Aurenhammer in \cite{MR873251}, as a generalization of the more commonly known Voronoi diagrams.
-They recently surfaced in algebraic geometry, as the spines of amoebas, see \cite{MR2040284}.
+Power diagrams were introduced as a generalization of Voronoi diagrams by Aurenhammer in \cite{MR873251}.
+They play an important role in computational geometry.
+We will show that power diagrams can also be defined in a second way: by affine functions and as such they occur in algebraic geometry, as the spines of amoebas, see \cite{MR2040284}.
 Another appearance of the power diagram is what other authors call a tropical hypersurface, see \cite{AG0306366}.
 They also appear when string theorists use toric geometry, see for instance \cite{MR1969655}.

-The treatment they receive in \cite{MR2040284} is different from the one in \cite{MR873251}.
-The essential tool that Passare and Rullg{\aa}rd use is the Legendre transform, a tool that first seems to have been introduced in convex analysis in \cite{MR0000846}.
-The essential tool that Aurenhammer uses is that the power diagram of some points in $\RR^n$ is a projection of a convex hull in $\RR^{n+1}$.
-We spell out the relation between the classical theory of Voronoi diagrams and that of the tropical hypersurface.
-Note that what we call here a Delaunay triangulation is called a coherent triangulation in chapter 7 of \cite{MR1264417}.
-Such triangulations are called regular in \cite{MR1311028}.

-After that we will explore the relationship between Voronoi diagrams and power diagrams.
-In particular given a power diagram $\mathcal{T}$ of $N$ points $\colP1N$ in $\RR^n$ we will construct a Voronoi diagram $\Upsilon$ of $N$ points in $\RR^{n+1}$ a hyperplane section of which is the diagram $\mathcal{T}$.
-Thus power diagrams are affine Voronoi diagrams in a very precise sense.

-Then we focus on higher order structures.
-With a Voronoi diagram there come the $k$-th order Voronoi diagrams and the Delaunay triangulation.
-The $k$-th order power diagram is again a power diagram, see \cite{MR1939695}, and to it there is associated the $k$-th order coherent triangulation.
-The union of all the power diagrams is a hyperplane arrangement.
-We conclude that not every picture that looks like a power diagram is actually a power diagram.

-The main new point of view we present in this article is the relation between tropical hypersurfaces and discrete Morse theory introduced by Forman in \cite{MR1612391}.
-This seems to have gone unnoticed before.
-The triangulations are polyhedral complexes, and the affine linear functions that define the power diagram give rise to discrete Morse function on the dual simplicial complex.
-We apply this third way of looking at power diagrams to a notion we introduced before, the Morse poset.
-Morse posets are seen to be determining a discrete vectorfield.
+We spell out the correspondence between the classical theory of Voronoi and power diagrams and that of the spines of amoebas and tropical hypersurfaces.
+Also the dual of the power diagram, the Delaunay tesselation, plays an important role in the rest of the paper.